janvarev/to-wackowiki/README.md

 to-wackowiki is just a changed form of [to-markdown](https://github.com/domchristie/to-markdown).
 Mostly about the filters at file end - they were just changed to support WackoWiki syntax.

+So, if you want to run it on Node, or recompile - please, see [to-markdown](https://github.com/domchristie/to-markdown) full description.

 ## Licence